-Assigning accountability to one's employees is surmised to lead to greater productivity.
-However, business thought leaders and coaches believe that building a culture of ownership does the company and its employees more good.
+Assigning accountability to one’s employees is surmised to lead to greater productivity.
+However, business thought leaders and coaches believe that building a culture of ownership does real good for the company and its employees.

 According to international company Oliver Wyman, employees feel a personal stake in the company when they operate under an ownership mindset.
 They are aware that their own actions affect the firm’s success or failure.
 Though these two concepts are closely related, ownership is deeper and more personal than a mere sense of responsibility.

 So, what makes a culture of ownership worth nurturing?

 Jay* started as a seasonal call center agent.
 Because of his work ethic and good performance, he rose to a supervisory position before his first year at work.
 Considering his previous managerial posts in other outsourcing companies, it’s no surprise he has received many job offers with bigger pay and benefits.

 However, he turns down all of these proposals.
 He says he wants to advance the company and goes on to explain his innovative ideas as though he is the CEO.

 He doesn’t have to be one to effect change in the organization.
 Exuding a confident sense of ownership, he is investing his talents, time, and skills because he thinks and works like a co-owner.

 Does the owner quit his own company?
 Unless it gets sold or goes bankrupt, that doesn’t make sense.
 When employees feel like they’re owners or investors, they do not simply grow at or with the company.
 They grow the company themselves.
 This only happens when they are listened to and have a voice in which direction to take.

 #2 Collective success is bound to happen.